ojasnadkar96/educational_os_xv6/readme.txt

+README

+Homework 3 CS238P Fall Quarter 2018

+Part 1

+example program:
+(bt.c)

+Functionality:
+Implemented a backtrace systemcall call which will print invocation history of the program on the console (syscall.c)

+Command on shell:
+USE COMMAND bt ON SHELL TO MAKE IT RUN

+$ bt

+Part 2

+example program:
+(ps.c)

+Functionality:
+Implemented a tool that lists all processes running on the system (proc.c)

+Command on shell:
+USE COMMAND ps ON SHELL TO MAKE IT RUN

+$ ps

-README - Homework 4 CS238P Fall Quarter 2018
+Homework 4 CS238P Fall Quarter 2018

 Part 1